amankapoor/logrus-wrapper/README.md

 ````

 #### Feature 2
-I have also added functionality to call `WithFields` so now you can do something like this:
+I have also added functionality to call `WithFields` function, so now you can do something like this:

 ````
 log.WithFields(log.Fields{